Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Gibbs -states for the foliated geodesic flow and -harmonic measures

 Let $x\in\X$.
 By Corollary \ref{indepleaf} the measure $\mu_v$ is independent of $v\in T^1_x\F\cap\Y^u$.
-The measure $m_x=pr_{\ast}\mu_v$ is well defined independently of $v\in T^1_x\F\cap\Y^u$.
+The measure $m_x=p(\mu_v)$ is well defined independently of $v\in T^1_x\F\cap\Y^u$.
 By Remark \ref{ergdecuGibbsstates} and Proposition \ref{mesuresergodiquesphiharm} the $\phi^u$-harmonic measures $m_x$ are ergodic.
 Finally, using one more time Corollary \ref{indepleaf}, we see that if $x,y\in\X$ belong to the same leaf we have $m_x=m_y$.

 In order to conclude, the ergodic decomposition remains to be proven.
-But to obtain it, we only have to project down onto $M$ the ergodic decomposition of Gibbs $u$-states and to note that the measures $\mu_v$ are precisely the ergodic components of Gibbs $u$-states. \end{proof}
+But to obtain it, we only have to apply $p$ to the ergodic decomposition of Gibbs $u$-states and to note that the measures $\mu_v$ are precisely the ergodic components of Gibbs $u$-states. \end{proof}